Welcome to our FAQ Center

 Q. How can I get more info about volunteering?

-A. To get more information on volunteering, email Hannah at email@example.com.
+A. To get more information on volunteering, email Paola at email@example.com.

 Q. Is there an age requirement to volunteer?

 A. Volunteers should be 18 years of age or older as we encourage our younger members to support DoSomething.org by participating in our campaigns.